article · Which certification is worth it?

 AI impact context

-• Network Administrator: 31.90% augmentation-labeled and 68.10% automation-labeled Claude usage context.
-Sampled AI-language terms include LLM, OpenAI, machine learning.
+• Network Administrator: roughly 32% of recorded usage looked like augmentation vs 68% automation-style (Anthropic Economic Index; usage signal, not a job-loss prediction).
+Sampled AI-language terms include OpenAI, machine learning.
 Descriptive Claude usage data, not employment demand, not job loss, and not a personal forecast; CC-BY attribution required.

 Sources: Anthropic Economic Index report: Cadences (release 2026-06-26), Canaries in the Coal Mine - recent employment effects of AI (working paper), Felten Raj and Seamans - AI Occupational Exposure (AIOE) index, GPTs are GPTs: An early look at the labor market impact potential of LLMs (Science 2024), OECD Employment Outlook 2023 - Artificial Intelligence and the Labour Market

-Credential matches in this packet: Cisco CCNP Enterprise; Cisco Cisco Certified Network Associate; CompTIA CompTIA A+; CompTIA CompTIA CySA+.
+Certifications referenced in this evidence packet: Cisco CCNP Enterprise; Cisco Certified Network Associate; CompTIA A+; CompTIA CySA+; CompTIA Linux+; CompTIA Network+; CompTIA Security+.

 No certification shown here is treated as salary, job, ROI, or pass-rate proof.
 Sources: Cisco official credential page, Cisco official credential page, CompTIA official credential page, CompTIA official credential page, CompTIA official credential page